Feuerfuchs/sass-ignis/README.md

 To expand on the last point: Sometimes it is necessary to write your own selectors in a BEM context.
 Simple cases are the ::before and ::after pseudo elements, but there are more situations where BEM mixins and manual selectors have to be mixed, especially when :hover and other states get involved.
 The BEM system keeps track of the selectors it generates and so it can adapt to such situations.

-Below is a basic example of the BEM system can be used:
+Below is a basic example showing how the BEM system can be used:

 ```scss
 @include ig-bem-object('media') {